hipe/tmx/lib/skylab/snag/doc/issues/055-the-API-action-narrative.md

-we cut this gordian knot with 1) structured event classes in conjunction with 2) expression agents. the action (or its constituent actors/agents) need only send out to listeners structured event objects; it need not concern itself with how to render them.
+we cut this gordian knot with 1) structured event classes in conjunction with 2) expression agents. the action (or its constituent actors/agents) need only send out to delegates structured event objects; it need not concern itself with how to render them.

-when the listener (for e.g some kind of CLI invocation) receives the event it may render it to for e.g a string using an expression agent, but it is totally up to (and the primary concern of) the modality client (or whatever auxiliary invocation agent) to determine what, how and
+when the delegate (for e.g some kind of CLI invocation) receives the event it may render it to for e.g a string using an expression agent, but it is totally up to (and the primary concern of) the modality client (or whatever auxiliary invocation agent) to determine what, how and